memgraph/docs/mage/installation.md

 [mgconsole](https://github.com/memgraph/mgconsole).

-If you made any changes while the **MAGE** Docker container was running, you would need to stop the Docker container and rebuild whole image.
+If you made any changes while the **MAGE** Docker container was running, you would need to stop the Docker container and rebuild the whole image.
 If you don't want to repeat these steps each time, be sure to check the [Development process for MAGE with Docker](https://github.com/memgraph/mage#developing-mage-with-docker).

 :::

 ## Developing MAGE with Docker

 When developing your query module, you need to load it inside Memgraph running inside the Docker container.

-You can do that by rebuilding the whole MAGE image or by building it inside the Docker container.
+You can do that by [rebuilding the whole MAGE image](#1-rebuild-the-whole-mage-image) or by [building it inside the Docker container](#2-build-inside-the-docker-container).

 ### 1. Rebuild the whole MAGE image

 This command will trigger the rebuild of the whole Docker image.
 Make sure that you have added Python requirements inside `python/requirements.txt` file.

 **1.** Firstly, do the build of the **MAGE** image: